-Although raising a child bilingual can be a struggle at first, your child will reap the advantages from an early age.
-This could already be possible from the moment your child is able to talk.
-At a young age, our minds are like sponges, right?
+Although raising a bilingual child can be a struggle at first, your child will reap the advantages from an early age.
+This could already be possible from the moment your child can talk.
+At a young age, our minds are like sponges.

 Let’s look into those benefits in more detail.

-- Increased ability to monitor their environment – At first your child will constantly be on the lookout for the need to switch languages.
-If there’s a family member who only speaks Dutch, your child will be monitoring the environment to look out for this Dutch family member.
-As soon as the child spots this member of the family, he will know that he needs to switch languages in order to make himself heard by that family member.
+- Increased ability to monitor their environment – At first, your child will constantly be on the lookout for the need to switch languages.
+If a family member only speaks Dutch, your child will be monitoring the environment to look out for this Dutch family member.
+As soon as the child spots this family member, he will know that he needs to switch languages to make himself heard by that family member.
 The same goes for friends, colleagues, and anyone else speaking your child’s second language.
 You can compare this to the way we monitor our surroundings when we’re driving.

 - More sense of connection to ancestors – This one really depends on whether the child learned to be bilingual due to a parent being from a different country or simply because it’s useful.
-When a child inherits a native language from a parent, they will have more sense of connection to their ancestors and culture.
+When a child inherits a native language from a parent, they will have more connections to their ancestors and culture.

 Educational benefits of raising a bilingual child

 Now, this is where it gets interesting.
-Raising a child bilingual from an early age can give them many advantages not only later in life but also while they’re young.
+Raising a child bilingual from an early age can give them many advantages later in life and while they’re young.
 This is why it will all be worth it in the long run.

 By raising a bilingual child, you’re setting your child up for a bright future!